 </script>

-As you can see, the entire view consists of the header, the jqg table and the jqg-pager block for displaying the navigation bar.
+You can see that the entire view consists of the header, the jqg table and the jqg-pager block for displaying the navigation bar.
 The rest is occupied by the script for initiating the grid, the navigation bar and the dialog box for editing records.
-To correctly display the grid, position input items on the edit form, configure validation for input forms, configure the sorting and search options, it is important to configure the model properties correctly.
-This configuration is far from simple and has a lot of parameters.
+It is important to configure the model properties correctly in order to display the grid correctly, position input items on the edit form, configure validation for input forms and configure the sorting and search options.,.
+This configuration is not simple and has a lot of parameters.
 I have tried to describe the parameters being used in the comments.
-The full description of the model parameters is available in the documentation for the jqGrid library in the ColModel API section.
+The full description of the model parameters can be found in the documentation for the jqGrid library in the ColModel API section.

-Note that we have to add the customer identifier to the request parameters for the parameters of editing and deleting:
+Note that jqGrid does not automatically add hidden grid columns to the input form though I think it would make sense at least for key fields.
+Consequently, we have to add the customer identifier to the request parameters for editing and deleting:

 case "edit":